aptos-labs/aptos-core/aptos-move/move-examples/marketplace/README.md

 * Ability to specify a fixed purchase price
 * Define when purchasing may begin
 * Embed a fee schedule for the hosting marketplace
+* Holding container for tokenv1 if the recipient does not have direct deposit enabled

 Auctions support:
 * Buy-it-now